HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 How to Help a Child Who is Sneaking Food

-You might be distressed and confused when you discover a lot of food in unusual places.
+You might be distressed and confused when you discover food in unusual places.
 Or, maybe you haven’t found evidence, but your child is mysteriously experiencing weight gain.
 First, take a deep breath.
 While this is disturbing, it’s not insurmountable.

-As a parent, it’s natural to worry about why children sneak food.
-This is normal because you want to promote healthy eating, avoid creating more problems, and correct any potential dysfunctional eating behaviors.
+As a parent, it’s natural to worry about children who sneak food.
+Worry is normal because you want to promote healthy eating, avoid creating more problems, and correct any potential dysfunctional eating behaviors.

 I have a few ideas to help navigate the situation if your child is a food sneaker.